booleanhunter/ReactJS-AdminLTE/README.md

 - Install nodejs and NPM
 - Go to the project folder reactjs-adminlte from your terminal and run npm install
 - Run node server.js
-- Going to your [http://localhost:8080](http://localhost:8080) will render the dashboard skeleton in the client-side using ReactJS.
+- Going to [http://localhost:8080](http://localhost:8080) will render an empty dashboard skeleton in the client-side using ReactJS.
 Clicking on one of the dashboard options on the left pane displays the original dashboards from AdminLTE.
 - Go to [http://localhost:8080/widgets.html](http://localhost:8080/widgets.html) to see available widgets in ReactJS.

 This is still a work in progress and will get better over time.
 Will try and think of more essential features.
+Looking for contributions!

 #### Upcoming stuff